jwd-ali/WifiView/README.md

 ### Manually

-If you prefer not to use a dependency manager, you can integrate JDAlertController into your project manually.
+If you prefer not to use a dependency manager, you can integrate WifiView into your project manually.

 - Add sources into your project:
   - Drag `Sources`

 ## Usage

-> If you are using any dependency manager (pods , carthage , package manager)to integrate JDAlertController.
-Import JDAlertController first:
+> If you are using any dependency manager (pods , carthage , package manager)to integrate WifiView.
+Import WifiView first:
 > ```swift
 > import WifiView
 > ```